annov723/FishE/README.md

 The how-to-go-through-the-questions idea is based on the Code Bro YouTube tutorial, which inspired me to make the whole app ;)

 ## Main objectives: <img align="right" img src="https://github.com/annov723/FishE/blob/master/quiz-game/mini.png" width=220>
-- designing a user-friendly interface by adding selfmade graphicsa and editing all interactive elements
+- designing a user-friendly interface by adding selfmade graphics and editing all interactive elements
 - implementing a scrollbar
 - utilizing a .txt file (dat.txt) to dynamically modify the number of quizzes, their titles and associated questions -> this way we can easily upload more and more quizzes to the app :)